-A few of the most memorable include .. eating pasta with cheese & ketchup as a kid .. a chef salad at lunch time during the years I commuted to an office .. the craving for greek yogurt pancakes having run its course in just the past few months .. being proceeded by
+A few of the most memorable include: eating pasta with cheese and ketchup as a kid, a chef salad at lunchtime during the years I commuted to an office, the craving for Greek yogurt pancakes having run its course in just the past few months, being proceeded by

 Hot and Sour Soup

-It started innocently enough.. a couple of years ago .. stopping by a local Chinese restaurant for an order of egg drop soup because my husband wasn't feeling the best
+It started innocently enough.
+A couple of years ago, stopping by a local Chinese restaurant for an order of egg drop soup because my husband wasn't feeling the best

-“Your usual Hot & Sour..
+“Your usual Hot and Sour?
 What kind of meat?
 Noodles on the side?”

-After trying many variations .. this recipe was my favorite.
-That is .. until I heard from my wonderful sister-in-law.
-She and my brother are world travelers .. having visited Hong Kong, on at least one occasion.
+After trying many variations, this recipe was my go-to.
+That is until I heard from my wonderful sister-in-law.
+She and my brother are world travelers, having visited Hong Kong, on at least one occasion.

-I didn't realize .. but one of their favorite things to do while on vacation is take cooking lessons from local establishments.
-She shared her recipe for the Hot and Sour Soup.. a treasure from a class while they were in China.
+I didn't realize, but one of their favorite things to do while on vacation is to take cooking lessons from local establishments.
+She shared her recipe for the Hot and Sour Soup.
+A treasure from a class while they were in China.

-The recipe is everything you want it to be.. don't worry about the long list of ingredients.. all the effort is in the chopping & slicing.. once you start cooking the soup .. you're nearly finished.
+It's everything you want it to be.
+Don't worry about the long list of ingredients.
+All the effort is in the chopping and slicing.
+Once you start cooking the soup, you're nearly finished.

-pps: Cooking classes while on vacation in other countries?
+ps: Cooking classes while on vacation in other countries?
 What a fun idea!

-- 6 scallions, minced (** be sure to save some for a garnish, as well)
+- 6 scallions, chopped fine (be sure to save some for a garnish, as well)